History

 Water Tower and Machine Shop

 The Consolidated Timber Company was formed after the first Tillamook burn of 1933, which scorched 11 million board feet of timber.
-Most of this timber would be lost forever if it was not logged quickly before disease and rot took over.Three major logging companies and land holders came together to form the Consolidated Timber Company.
+Most of this timber would be lost forever if it was not logged quickly before disease and rot took over.
+Three major logging companies and land holders came together to form the Consolidated Timber Company.
 They were the Blodgett Company, Crossett-Western and Henry F Cheney.
 At Glenwood a huge logging camp and mill was built and the place was called Consolidated Camp by 1936.
 A line was built west into the woods.
 The new Consolidated Timber Company logging railroad generally followed the north side of Gales Creek, heading west.
 By 1946, the Consolidated Timber Company had panned out the timber and ceased operations.
 Their track west of Glenwood was abandoned.
 With little to no traffic to handle on the GC&WR, the line was doomed.
 The line completely shut down at the end of 1949.
 By1950, it was officially abandoned and in 1951 the tracks were pulled up, but the railroad grade and shop buildings remained.

 Accountants Office

 The Oregon Electric Railway Historical Society was founded in 1957.
 The OERHS negotiated a lease of property in Glenwood, Oregon that was the former headquarters of the Consolidated Timber Company and the Gales Creek & Wilson River Railroad.
-The OERHS laid new tracks and hung catenary wires to turn the property into a Trolley Park, which opened around 1967.
+The OERHS laid new tracks and hung catenary wires to turn the property into a Trolley Park, which opened.
 This was a secluded, wooded, rural area that wasn’t near any major cities or other tourist attractions.

 Electric Trolley Meadows Stop